jayden38/mitum-currency-doc/docs/operations-guide-docs/seal-send.rst

 Seal Send
 ==================================

-* mitum-currency에서 생성된 operation은 Seal이라는 단위로 묶어서 전송합니다.
+* Operations created in Mitum currency are transmitted in units of seals.
-* Seal을 전송하기 위해서는 Signature가 필요합니다.
-Signature 생성에 사용되는 keypair에 관련된 부분은 :ref:`Send message to node` 에서 Seal 부분을 참고하여 주십시오.
+* Signature is required to transmit the seal.
+Refer to the Seal section in :ref:`Send message to node` for the part related to the keypair used for signature creation.

 .. code-block:: sh